damian-git-99/blog-app-node/README.md

 - Logout functionality:
   As a user, I want to be able to log out of the application so that I can end my session and protect my information.

+- Forgot password functionality:
+  As a user, I want to be able to recover my password by providing my email address so that I can regain access to my account.

 - Create and publish posts:
   As a user, I want to be able to create and publish posts that include text and images so that I can share my thoughts and experiences with others.